LironHaris/FlashFloodWarning_EALSTM/README.md

 **Observations:**
 * The metrics (CSI, POD) stabilized quickly, and the validation loss showed a moderate decrease.
-* The hydrograph shows that the model identifies flow events (orange line > 0) but significantly underestimates peaks.
+* **Hydrograph Analysis**: The hydrograph demonstrates that the model successfully captures the **timing** of flow events.
+However, it struggles with accurate **magnitude estimation**, exhibiting inconsistency where predictions sometimes overshoot or undershoot the observed peaks.
 * **Conclusion**: This indicates **Underfitting**.
 The model learned the "average" behavior but lacked sufficient training iterations to capture extreme events.

 ### Phase B: Capacity Analysis (Overfitting)